BassamHager/abn_amro_tech_assignment/README.md

 - Scaffold a React app using npx create-react-app tool
 - Cleanup files & update the title in the html header
-- Create: a main show-app container, a show-list component, a show-card component, and a show-details container.
+- Pages: Home, About, showDetails
+- Pure Components: Navbar, Footer
+- Higher-Order Components: ShowCard, SearchBar
+- Navbar, footer & search bar always been displayed
-- Either the (main | details) container shall be displayed (as I have the data already => no need to use the expensive react router, a boolean value will govern the display behavior properly)
+- Either the (auto fetched shows lists or the clicked show details) container shall be displayed (as I have the data fetched already => It's possible not to use the React Router, a boolean value can govern the display behavior properly)
 - Setup the needed state management using React Context API with the brilliant react-hook: useReducer
 - Retrieve shows' data & update the lists states of the top rated shows as per gender and render them using the show list component
-- Retrieve more shows as a user scrolls down (Infinite Scrolling)
+- Retrieve more shows as a user scrolls down
 - Display the show details in a new screen when show-card is clicked
-- Create a search input to fetch, filter in & display the shows have the queried input in their names
+- Create a search input to fetch, filter in & display the shows have the queried search-input in their names
 - Create a Navbar with the main title and home, about & settings icons
+- Create a Footer